kristenvaccaro/interaction-design/index.md

 Percentage | Activity
 --- | ---
-60% | Design Assignments
+50% | Design Assignments
 20% | Studios
+10% | Quizzes
 20% | Final Exam

-Design assignments are due Friday 5 PM
+Design assignments are due Friday 11:59 PM

 Late Policy: You will receive *5 free late days* that can be used for design assignments.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.